jayliew/baller-af/README.md

 # WHY
 Q: Why not just run the `figlet` command and pipe results to `lolcat`?

-A: Because you'd be stuck with 1 default font for your figlet, which defeats the point of being a show boat.
-Manually figuring out the commands to change the font involve searching for your figlet's font directory, and manually picking a font from a huge list, after pruning that list from a list of incompatible font file names.
+A: Because you'd be stuck with 1 default font for your figlet, which gets in the way of showboating.
+Manually figuring out the commands to change the font involve searching for your figlet's font directory, and manually picking a font from a huge list--but not before first pruning that list from incompatible figlet font files.
 Having to think means increased friction, which leads to less usage.
 Low friction = higher usage.

 # PRE-REQUISITES
 1. figlet (brew install figlet)